soniloi/impostor/README.md

 # Pre-requisites

-You will need source material for each user.
-These must all be located in the same directory, using the following format:
+There must be a single input directory, containing the items listed below.
+The location of this directory does not matter; the directory name will be passed at run-time.

+## Source material files

-* Plain text files, each with the extension ```.src```.
+These are plain text files, each with the extension ```.src```.
+The filename minus the extension is the username.
+The following format must apply.
 * Each line of input is to be on its own line in the file.
 * Each line is to have at least two words.

-Lastly, there should be one source file named ```all.src```.
-This should be an amalgamation of all users in the data-set.
-Hopefully, there will be no-one with the username ```all```!

-The location of this directory does not matter; the directory name will be passed at run-time (see below).
+* If there is a source file that is an amalgamation of all source files, call it ```all.src```

 How the source material is generated is up to you.
 Typically, it will involve parsing IRC log files, stripping out very short lines, and maybe some normalization.

 Note that the more input (both number of lines and number of words per line) we have for a user, the better the output will be.
 The generator works best when there are many possible successors to each pair of words; the more possible successors, the more varied the generated lines.

-## Example
+### Sample source material file

 Say we have a user with username ```mollusc```.
 In our sources directory there must be a file named ```mollusc.src```.
 Its contents could be something like this: